vars-tool/vars-tool/README.md

 pip install -r requirements.txt
 ```
 Once the packages are installed to contribute do the following:
 1. Fork the repository([here](https://github.com/vars-tool/vars-tool/fork)).
-A fork is a copy where you can make your changes to the source code.
+A fork makes it possible to make changes to the source code through creating a copy.
 2. Create a new branch on your fork
 3. Commit your changes and push them to your branch
-4. When the branch is ready to be merged, create a Pull Request ([how to create a pull request](https://gist.github.com/MarcDiethelm/7303312))
+4. When the branch is ready to be merged, you can create a Pull Request ([how to create a pull request](https://gist.github.com/MarcDiethelm/7303312))

 ### References